I’M NOT A PROFESSIONAL

 Writing this does still make me feel a bit exposed, like what if people won’t work with me if they know my flaws, but I know that’s my old friend perfectionism mixed in with my need to behave the right way and be professional, but it’s something I’m working on.

-Tell me about your experience of professionalism in the comments, can you relate?
+Tell me about your experience of professionalism in the comments.
+Can you relate?

 Leave a Comment